About

 Interface

-• Editor (left side) : where you can write your yaml code
+• Editor (Middle): Where you can write your YAML code.

-Download the current render as a SVG file.
+Downloads the current diagram code as a YAML file.

-Download the current render as a PNG file.
+Exports the rendered diagram as a PNG or SVG file.

 Editor